pisceanfoot/DataStaxDay/README.md

 );
 ```

-> Example page of what's in the DB http://www.amazon.com/Science-Closer-Look-Grade-6/dp/0022841393/ref=sr_1_1?ie=UTF8&qid=1454964627&sr=8-1&keywords=0022841393

 So what are things you can do?

->Filter queries: These are awesome because the result set gets cached in memory.
+*Filter queries*: These are awesome because the result set gets cached in memory.
 ```
 SELECT * FROM amazon.metadata WHERE solr_query='{"q":"title:Noir~", "fq":"categories:Books", "sort":"title asc"}' limit 10;
 ```
-> Faceting: Get counts of fields
+*Faceting*: Get counts of fields

 ```
 SELECT * FROM amazon.metadata WHERE solr_query='{"q":"title:Noir~", "facet":{"field":"categories"}}' limit 10;
 ```
-> Geospatial Searches: Supports box and radius
+*Geospatial Searches*: Supports box and radius
 ```
 SELECT * FROM amazon.clicks WHERE solr_query='{"q":"asin:*", "fq":"+{!geofilt pt=\"37.7484,-122.4156\" sfield=location d=1}"}' limit 10;
 ```
-> Joins: Not your relational joins.
+*Joins*: Not your relational joins.
 These queries 'borrow' indexes from other tables to add filter logic.
 These are fast!
 ```
 SELECT * FROM amazon.metadata WHERE solr_query='{"q":"*:*", "fq":"{!join from=asin to=asin force=true fromIndex=amazon.clicks}area_code:415"}' limit 5;
 ```
-> Fun all in one.
+*Fun all in one*
 ```
 SELECT * FROM amazon.metadata WHERE solr_query='{"q":"*:*", "facet":{"field":"categories"}, "fq":"{!join from=asin to=asin force=true fromIndex=amazon.clicks}area_code:415"}' limit 5;
 ```
+> Check this example page of what's in the DB http://www.amazon.com/Science-Closer-Look-Grade-6/dp/0022841393/ref=sr_1_1?ie=UTF8&qid=1454964627&sr=8-1&keywords=0022841393

 Want to see a really cool example of a live DSE Search app?
 Check out [KillrVideo](http://www.killrvideo.com/) and its [Git](https://github.com/luketillman/killrvideo-csharp) to see it in action.

 ----------